 Vice President, Corporate Communications

 Beginning his career with IATA in 1999, Tony has risen in Corporate Communications from Manager of Asia Pacific through the ranks to his current role as Vice President with global responsibilities including media relations, brand, the corporate website and internal communications.

-His past experience includes Gavin Anderson and Company Japan from 1997-1999 where he served as the Associate Director, and All Nippon Airways (ANA) from 1992-1997 where he last served as Assistant Manager, International Public Relations.
+His past experience includes Gavin Anderson and Company Japan from 1997-1999 where he served as the Associate Director, and All Nippon Airways (ANA) from 1992-1997 where he began his career in international communications.

 Tony has lived in Japan, Singapore and Switzerland and is fluent in English and Japanese.
 His holds an Honors BA in East Asian Studies from McGill University, Montreal.